flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    with PMI, tcp:// endpoints will be used instead of ipc://, even if all brokers are on a single node.

+tbon.torpid_min
+   The amount of time (in RFC 23 Flux Standard Duration format) that a broker will allow the connection to its TBON parent to remain idle before sending a keepalive message.
+This value may be adjusted on a live system.

+tbon.torpid_max
+   The amount of time (in RFC 23 Flux Standard Duration format) that a broker will wait for an idle TBON child connection to send messages before declaring it torpid (unresponsive).
+A value of 0 disables torpid node checking.
+Torpid nodes are automatically drained and require manual undraining with :man1:`flux-resource`.
+This value may be adjusted on a live system.

 SOCKET ATTRIBUTES
 =================